pingcap/docs-tidb-operator/en/backup-restore-cr.md

     * `table`: back up a specified table in a TiDB cluster.

 * `.spec.backupMode`: the backup mode.
 The default value is `snapshot`, which means snapshot backup in the KV layer.
 This field is valid only for backup and has three value options currently:
-    * `snapshot`: back up snapshots in the KV layer.
+    * `snapshot`: back up data through a snapshot of the KV layer.
-    * `volume-snapshot`: back up volume snapshots.
+    * `volume-snapshot`: back up data by volume snapshots.
     * `log`: back up log data in real time in the KV layer.

 * `.spec.restoreMode`: the restore mode.
-The default value is `snapshot`, which means snapshot restore in the KV layer.
+The default value is `snapshot`, which means restoring data from snapshots of the KV layer.
 This field is valid only for restore and has three value options currently:
-    * `snapshot`: restore snapshots in the KV layer.
+    * `snapshot`: restore data from snapshots of the KV layer.
     * `volume-snapshot`: restore volume snapshots.
     * `log`: restore cluster data to a specified time based on snapshots and log data.